 Coeliac disease is an autoimmune condition of the small bowel caused by a reaction to gluten, which is found in wheat, rye and barley.
 It is a common condition occurring in about 1 in every 100 people in UK, and is more common in Caucasian population.

-Our clinics in Horley and Reigate, Surrey, are perfectly located to see children from all nearby areas including Chichester, Banstead, Dorking, Epsom, Guildford, Redhill, Southampton, Portsmouth, Royal Tunbridge Wells, and Epsom.
+Our clinics in Horley and Reigate, Surrey, and Kent are perfectly located to see children from all nearby areas including Chichester, Banstead, Dorking, Epsom, Guildford, Redhill, Southampton, Portsmouth, Royal Tunbridge Wells, Maidstone, and Epsom.